Fake fur and crochet: a great combination

 Working with imitation fur

 Fake fur is cut with sharp pointed scissors, preferably fabric scissors.
 Turn the fabric with the coat away from you, cut only through the fabric, not through the hairs or the coat.
-This way you also prevent yourself from being chased by fluff for days!
+This way you prevent cutting those long hairs and you also prevent yourself from being chased by fluff for days!

 Fake fur can be sewn with sewing thread or floss thread, or glued with textile glue.